 3. Etihad Airways Business or First Class to Africa, the Middle East, or Southeast Asia.

-Asiana prices out first-class awards pretty cheaply compared with other programs, which makes Etihad Airways a good option, especially since they do not charge fuel surcharges.
+Asiana prices out first-class awards pretty cheaply compared with other programs, which makes Etihad Airways a good option.

 You can fly Etihad first class from the U.S. for the following rates for one-way travel:

 - Africa- 80,000 Miles

 - The Middle East- 80,000 Miles

 - Southeast Asia- 67,500 Miles*

 * Midwest or East Coast departures only.
 West Coast departures would violate the maximum permitted mileage rule.
 (See routing rules above)

 4. Japan, China, and Northeast Asia for 60,000 Miles in Business Class.

 Asiana charges only 60,00 miles one-way or 120,000 miles round-trip for flights on Star Alliance Airlines (not Asiana) to Taiwan, Macau, Mongolia, Japan, China, Korea, and Hong Kong.